The Woodlands Prostitution Defense Lawyers

 Convictions of being on either side of a prostitution offense can result in heavy fines and possible jail time.
 Additionally, they can have severe consequences on your health, career, and family.
 If you are facing a charge or arrest, remain calm and silent and only ask for your lawyer or let Morgan Bourque Attorney at Law fight for you.

 As a former prosecutor, Attorney Morgan Bourque tried hundreds of prostitution charges.
-He is considered a leading Texas prostitution defense lawyer by continually adding to his record of success in and out of the courtroom.
+He is considered a leading Texas criminal defense defense lawyer by continually adding to his record of success in and out of the courtroom.

 Our firm has demonstrated how inaccurate claims, misunderstandings, and unreliable eyewitness accounts can improperly influence prostitution charges.
 We will work to challenge the claims at trial and have the charges dismissed or the penalties reduced at every stage in your case.